-Abstentions and broker "non-votes" are not included in the tabulation of the voting results on any such proposal and, therefore, do not have an impact on such proposals.
+Votes withheld and broker non-votes have no effect on Proposal No. 1 - election of directors.
+Abstentions and broker "non-votes" have no effect on Proposals No. 2 and No. 3.
+Abstentions and broker non-votes are counted as votes "against" Proposal No. 4.
 A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item, and has not received instructions from the beneficial owner.